-Prior to our Community Transformation Initiative, many local governments and mixed-use developers wouldn't have considered working with VHDA.
-Now, however, the authority attracts new developers to use VHDA MUMI financing in their mixed-use projects, rather than going the traditional market route with no affordable housing component.
+Prior to our initiative, many local governments and mixed-use developers wouldn't have considered working with VHDA.
+Now, the authority attracts new developers to use VHDA MUMI financing in their mixed-use projects, rather than going the traditional market route with no affordable housing component.
 One example is The Station on South Locust in Floyd, Virginia.
 The oldest part of the original building, a former service station, dates to the 1940s.
-Other parts of The Station, added on in the 1970s, once housed Vernon Baker's furniture store and Mama Lazardo's Pizza.
+Other parts of The Station, added on in the 1970s, once housed Baker's Furniture Store and Mama Lazardo's Pizza.
 Today, the 17,000 square-foot building is a vibrant MUMI development that features a new restaurant, as well as a variety of retail shops and artist studios on the first floor.
 And because the community believes that part of a healthy downtown is having people living there, The Station also has nine one- and two-bedroom second-floor apartments.